hengshuaiyao/HengshuaiYao.github.io/README.md

 ### Tetris
-A game of ptetris only considering the "S" and "Z" shapes (harder than the original game)
+Using a policy iteration algorithm to play a tetris game.
+In this game, only considering the "S" and "Z" shapes (harder than the original game)
 <video src="videos/SZ tetris game short.mp4" width="640" height="400" autoplay controls preload></video>

 ### MaxRank